-You should select South Dakota Wedding Style vendors for piece of mind.
+You should select South Dakota Wedding Style members for piece of mind.

 The wedding industry is a volatile market.
 Unfortunately businesses are opening and closing on a very regular basis.
 The illusion of experience and professionalism is easy to create through inexpensive websites, blogs and facebook pages.
 Couples need to be careful with the fiscal and emotional investment of a wedding.
 They need to select vendors that are legally established and can be trusted to deliver.
 While there is no assurance that SD Wedding Style or any entity can give you, securing that your vendor will be around a week or even a year from now, you can get a little piece of mind.

-All SDWS vendors are required to have been in business for a minimum of one full year and have serviced a minimum of five weddings.
+All SDWS vendors are required to have been in business for a minimum of three full years and have serviced a minimum of one hundred weddings.
 While this does not establish a lot of experience, it does at least set a beginning standard that you will not find in any other area website or publication.
-Each of our vendors must also hold a valid SD Tax ID and have a web presence.
-Each of our certification processes requirements are increased.
-These requirements can be seen in the “for vendor” drop down.
-And last all of our vendors must sign a simple code of conduct to be listed.
+Each of our members must also hold a valid SD Tax ID and have a web presence.
+Last all of our members must sign a simple code of conduct to be listed.
 We hope that these standards will help to push the area vendors to take the wedding industry and in particular your wedding seriously.

 Because style and quality can be subjective we do not set these requirements.
 These requirements are for the you to establish.
 Be sure to select vendors that fit your style rather than selecting vendors and trying to mold them to your style.
 Review multiple examples of a vendors work and see a full range of their capabilities.